Thaiyalkaran: Cast

+Production

+Thaiyalkaran was S. P. Muthuraman's second collaboration with Kalaipuli S. Thanu.
+The film was primarily shot at Nagercoil.
+For an important elderly character, Chokkalinga Bhagavathar of Veedu fame was chosen for the role.

 Soundtrack

 The music was composed by S. P. Balasubrahmanyam, with lyrics written by Vaali.

 Reception

 Sundarji of Kalki said Muthuraman had tried something different, but by forcing many things like love, action and drama, it felt bored watching like a slow moving film from the 1970s.
 N. Krishnaswamy of The Indian Express wrote, "Parthiban seems to have worked on histrionics.
 TS Vinayagam handles the camera capably for director SP Muthuraman".
+According to Muthuraman, the film was neither a commercial nor an art film and ended up being a hotchpotch.